 Welcome to the University of Illinois at Chicago Neurology Residency Training Program.

 I encourage you to explore the details of our program and feel free to contact us with any further inquiries.
-Our program strives to recruit residents with a passion for understanding our nervous system, a compassionate for people, and eagerness to learn and teach.
+Our program strives to recruit and train residents with a passion for understanding our nervous system, compassion for people, eagerness to educate future physicians and drive to further advance the field of neurology.

 Thank you for your interest in our program.